kylpo/notes/dev/dev-suggestions.md

+"ProTip: Keep your console free of warnings and errors\.
+Even if they are false alarms \(mute/fix them\)\.
+Getting used to errors will cost you\." - [Merrick Christensen](https://twitter.com/iammerrick/status/902295190748119040)

 # Testing
 - "Learnt a useful tip: Add a 'data-test' attribute to dom elements so they can be easily found in tests." - [tweet](https://twitter.com/kentcdodds/status/886939162070335489)
 - [Screener.io: Automated Visual Testing](https://screener.io/) - diffs screenshots